farwaali08/MechaCar_Statistical_Analysis/README.md

 ![alt_text](https://github.com/farwaali08/MechaCar_Statistical_Analysis/blob/35c372561abdb97beebf05f975d1e74c1df4215e/Resources/Images/ttest1.png)

 As the p-value (0.069) is greater than the significance level, there is insufficient evidence to reject the null hypothesis.
-This suggests that the PSI across all manufacturing lots is statiscally similar to the population mean.
+This suggests that the PSI across all manufacturing lots is statistically similar to the population mean.

 **Lot 1**